ceph/cn/README.md

 ## Installation

 cn relies on Docker so it must be installed on your machine.
-If you're not running a Linux workstation you can install [Docker for Mac](https://docs.docker.com/docker-for-mac/) or [Windows](https://docs.docker.com/docker-for-windows/).
+If you're not running a Linux workstation you can install [Docker for Mac](https://docs.docker.com/docker-for-mac/).

 Once Docker is installed you're ready to start.
 Open your terminal and download the cn binary.